Your AI coding agents are brilliant.

 One graph.
 Two interfaces.
 Zero drift.

-Four layers.
+Five primitives.
 One graph.

-Strategy — the objective
+Strategy: the objective

 The container for everything.

 A strategy articulates what the team is trying to achieve and why.
-Not a one-line epic title — the full context that makes every downstream choice intelligible.
+Not a one-line epic title.
+The full context that makes every downstream choice intelligible.

 Old world: Epic.
 New world: a living document with reasoning, constraints, and context that agents can navigate.

-Decisions — the leading edge
+Decisions: the leading edge

 First-class objects, not afterthoughts buried in Slack.

 Every non-obvious choice gets an ID, status, options, and rationale.
 Open decisions block.
 Resolved decisions constrain.
-When priorities shift, you re-resolve — and the system traces the impact.
+When priorities shift, you re-resolve, and the system traces the impact.

 D7: Cache strategy [OPEN] D3: Auth approach [RESOLVED]

-Work Items — the dependency graph
+Work Items: the dependency graph

 Not a backlog.
 A DAG.